iamjossi/Create-a-static-website-using-Amazon-s3-Amazon-Route-53-ACM-and-cloudfront/ReadMe!!.md

 7. **Wait for DNS Propagation**:
    - DNS changes may take some time to propagate across the internet.
 Wait for the changes to take effect, which usually takes a few minutes to an hour.

 After following these steps, your static website should be accessible through your domain name and served securely through CloudFront.
-Keep in mind that S3 and CloudFront may have some costs associated with usage, but they are generally cost-effective for hosting static websites with low to moderate traffic.